 - By default, students see grades for individual Assignments and cumulative grades for Assignment Groups, but not the total grade for the course.
 We recommend keeping this setting to avoid confusion by showing the total before final calculations are complete.
 If it is preferable to show the total, this can be changed in course Settings.

 - To retain a margin for instructor discretion, create an Assignment Group and associated Assignment that will not be graded until the end of the semester.
 Many instructors have used a Participation Assignment worth around 10% of the grade for this.

-For further information on what the Grade book can do, see these guides from Instructure:
+For further information on what the Gradebook can do, see the following guides from Instructure: